Depression & Bipolar Mood Disorders in Portland

 I take a comprehensive approach to treating depression and related mood disorders, as I believe that full healing requires addressing a person's emotional, behavioral, and medical wellbeing.
 Below are some of the main areas of focus in depression treatment:

-Psychoeducation—Understanding depression is the first step toward healing from it.
+• Psychoeducation—Understanding depression is the first step toward healing from it.
 I will educate you about the nature of depression so that you understand how it impacts your brain and what symptoms to watch out for.
+This is especially important given that 32.3% of Oregon adults with depression or anxiety symptoms reported unmet needs for counseling or therapy in 2022.

-Psychotherapy—Through a combination of behavioral and insight-oriented psychotherapy, you can learn real-life strategies for reducing your depression symptoms and gain insight into the underlying causes of your struggles.
+• Psychotherapy—Through a combination of behavioral and insight-oriented psychotherapy, informed by my fellowship training in psychoanalytic psychotherapy from Columbia University, you can learn real-life strategies for reducing your depression symptoms and gain insight into the underlying causes of your struggles.

-Medication Management—The use of psychiatric medications can be life-saving.
+• Medication Management—The use of psychiatric medications can be life-saving.
 Together, you and I will explore antidepressants, mood stabilizers, sleep aids, and other pharmaceutical options for treating depression.
 Although medication is not mandatory, it can dramatically improve your mood and make the work of therapy much easier.
+My specialized training in psychopharmacology from Albert Einstein College of Medicine ensures you receive the most appropriate and effective medication management.

 By taking every area of your life into account and giving you tangible solutions for treating depression both psychologically and medicinally, I am confident that I can help you create a life of peace, hope, and stability.

-Many of my patients feel like they’re in a very different place several months into treatment, and I want the same for you.
+Many of my patients feel like they're in a new place of well being several months into treatment.
+I want the same for you.

 You May Have Some Questions About Depression Treatment…